brycegreene20/Records-API-Data-Fetcher/README.md

 # Fetch

-At Ad Hoc, our front-end applications often exchange JSON data with various RESTful APIs.
+Front-end applications often exchange JSON data with various RESTful APIs.
 We use modern JavaScript to interact with these APIs and to transform their responses into a format needed by the client application.
 In this homework, we provide a sample API with a single endpoint and ask you to write some JavaScript to request data from the API and transform the response.